 The case is Securities Investor Protection Corp. v.
 Bernard L. Madoff Investment Securities LLC, 08-01789, U.S. Bankruptcy Court, Southern District of New York (Manhattan).

 Bank of America Corp.
-(BAC) named Edward O’Keefe as general counsel as the bank undergoes a management shuffle and continues to address legal issues stemming from its acquisition of Merrill Lynch & Co.
+(BAC:US) named Edward O’Keefe as general counsel as the bank undergoes a management shuffle and continues to address legal issues stemming from its acquisition of Merrill Lynch & Co.

 O’Keefe, 54, was interim general counsel since January 2009, when he replaced Brian Moynihan.
 Moynihan replaced Timothy Mayopoulos, who left the company in December, three months after Bank of America agreed to buy Merrill.